modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 `177                 raise RuntimeError('Error! the forward and backward files do not match!')`

 #### D.2.
 Analysis of simulations with RMSD backbone restraints
-For RMSD backbone restraints analysis do the following change:
+For RMSD backbone restraints analysis make the following change:
 `vi /opt/install/conda/envs/bfee/lib/python3.11/site-packages/BFEE2/postTreatment.py`
 Go to line 348:
 change the following lines: